 Carolyn Drazinic, MD, PhD, MBA is recognized by the American Health Council as “Best in Medicine” for her outstanding contributions to the medical field.
-Dr. Drazinic is currently the Chief Medical Officer for the Florida State Mental Health Hospitals.
-Prior to her new role, Dr. Drazinic was an associate professor in the Department of Psychiatry and Behavioral Sciences at Leonard M. Miller School of Medicine — University of Miami and an attending psychiatrist at both the University of Connecticut Health Center in New Haven and the University of Miami Health System — University of Miami Hospital.
+Dr. Carolyn Drazinic, MD, PhD, MBA, is currently a Psychiatrist for Veterans Health Administration.
+Prior to her new role, Dr. Drazinic was the former Chief Medical Officer for the Florida State Mental Health Hospitals.
+She also was an associate professor in the Department of Psychiatry and Behavioral Sciences at Leonard M. Miller School of Medicine — University of Miami and an attending psychiatrist at both the University of Connecticut Health Center in New Haven and the University of Miami Health System — University of Miami Hospital.
 Since entering the healthcare industry over 16 years ago, Dr. Drazinic has garnered comprehensive skills and knowledge in psychiatry, Huntington’s disease and psychiatric manifestation in genetic syndromes.

 Dr. Drazinic earned a bachelor’s degree in biological and medical science in 1990 and a Doctor of Philosophy degree in molecular genetics and microbiology in 1996 at the University of Florida.
 After earning a medical degree from the University of Florida College of Medicine in 1998, Dr. Drazinic completed an adult psychiatry residency at Yale School of Medicine in New Haven, where she was awarded the Laughlin Top Resident Award in 2002.
 She remained at the renowned institution to complete a forensic psychiatry fellowship in 2003.
 She is fellowship-trained in neuropsychiatry at the West Haven VA Medical Center, an affiliate of Yale School of Medicine, and trained in child neurodevelopmental psychiatry at Yale Child Study Center.
 Board-certified in psychiatry and forensic psychiatry by the American Board of Psychiatry and Neurology and addiction medicine by the American Board of Addiction Medicine, Dr. Drazinic established a strong foundation to build a successful career.